 When Have I Used Low-Dose Naltrexone?

 I will always be honest with you.
 I have read the stories of people who have had amazing results with LDN and swear that it helped to reverse their autoimmunity.
 Personally, I tried LDN and did not notice any benefit.
 A large number of patients in my clinic tried LDN as well and overall did not see many astounding results.
 Although it was not a dramatic difference, a few patients with painful autoimmune conditions and fibromyalgia did experience good results.
 This does not mean that LDN does not work.
 Every time I write an article about autoimmunity or talk about it with The Myers Way® Community, many readers share LDN success stories, so there must be something to it!

 In medicine and in life, everything is about weighing the risk with the benefit.
 The risk of trying LDN is very low, and the benefit is potentially very great.
 At worst, you’ll feel nothing at all!

 If you are considering LDN, I would tell you to not simply use it as a band-aid.
 If you are taking LDN without also working to find and treat the underlying root cause of your condition, then you are not really doing more than the conventional approach.
 I think of LDN as more of an acceleration tool in a triage.

-In my clinic, I typically prescribed LDN to patients who either needed immediate symptom relief while we worked to identify their root cause or to patients who hit a plateau while addressing a root cause with a longer treatment protocol (such as mycotoxins or mold toxicity).
+In my clinic, I typically prescribed LDN to patients who either needed immediate symptom relief while we worked to identify their root cause or to patients who hit a plateau while addressing a root cause with a longer treatment protocol (such as exposure to mold or mycotoxins).